How one congregation tackled its waste

-- Silverware: Josh Hanft, Jewish Greening Fellow and Executive Director of Congregation Ansche Chesed, bought metal silverware for the synagogue’s kiddushes and events, ending the synagogue’s longtime use of disposable plastic cutlery.
+- Silverware: Josh Hanft, former JGF Fellow and Executive Director of Congregation Ansche Chesed, bought metal silverware for the synagogue’s kiddushes and events, ending the synagogue’s longtime use of disposable plastic cutlery.

 - Spork: Camp Poyntelle Lewis Village reduced waste at mealtimes by substituting sporks for spoons and forks at every meal, thereby cutting the number of cutlery used at each meal by one-third.

-- Recycled Art: JGF Fellow Lisa Feinman announced to staff that the JCC would no longer purchase art supplies.
+- Recycled Art: Former JGF Fellow Lisa Feinman announced to staff that the JCC would no longer purchase art supplies.
 Instead, she challenged them to make use of waste materials already on hand, from egg cartons to soda bottles.
 Use kiddush time to announce this kind of initaitive and collect such supplies from member families.

 - Clothes Swap: Before the holiday of Purim, Riverdale Y hosted “Esther’s Closet,” a costume swapping-event.
 This and other clothing swaps or donations can be collected during your weekly kiddush with the support of members and volunteers.